Inasmuch Foundation

 Overview

 The Inasmuch Foundation was established in 1982 by Edith Kinney Gaylord, a prominent Oklahoma philanthropist and newspaper publisher.
-With an endowment exceeding $409 million and annual giving averaging $25+ million, the foundation champions community enhancement, education, human services, and journalism to improve quality of life for Oklahomans.
+With an endowment exceeding $409 million and annual giving averaging $18.7 million (2023), the foundation champions community enhancement, education, human services, and journalism to improve quality of life for Oklahomans.
 Since its founding, Inasmuch has distributed over $390 million to approximately 1,500 nonprofits.
-The foundation's mission is to "enrich and enhance the quality of lives we touch; to lessen suffering whenever possible and to strengthen and support institutions and organizations in ways that benefit communities and the individuals we serve."
-In Spring 2024, the foundation celebrated its largest grant cycle in history, awarding $22 million to 55 organizations, reflecting a strategic shift in fiscal planning and increased investment capacity.
+The foundation's mission is to "enrich and enhance the quality of lives we touch; to lessen suffering whenever possible and to strengthen and support institutions and organisations in ways that benefit communities and the individuals we serve."
+In Spring 2024, the foundation celebrated its largest grant cycle in history, awarding $22 million to 55 organisations, reflecting a strategic shift in fiscal planning and increased investment capacity.

 Funding Priorities